-Every person who owns or keeps racing pigeons must keep a record of every race or show for which they enter their pigeons.
+Every person who owns or keeps racing pigeons must keep a record of every race or show for which the pigeons have been entered.

 Every racing pigeon entered for a race or show must be vaccinated against paramyxovirus 1 (the cause of Newcastle disease).